gcmcnutt/cbc/README.md

 - authentication
 - maybe some logging too
 - consider shared state to re-establish sessions
-- migrate off of websockets to allow stateless
+- reconnect or migrate off websockets
 - figure out the kustomize pattern for managed certs and fixed ips for ingress

 ## Stuff